BeniamG/METRICS-Lab/content/_index.md

   - block: hero
     content:
       title: |
-        METRICS Lab at
+        METRICS Lab
-        Mount Holyoke College
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **METRICS Lab** at Mount Holyoke has been supporting team based research at the intersection of Sociology and Data Science since 2022.
+        The **METRICS Lab** at Mount Holyoke College has been supporting team based research at the intersection of Sociology and Data Science since 2022.

   - block: collection
     content: